-opa projects is proud to present Open World, No Save Point.
+opa projects is proud to present Warmth in Two Tones in Miami.

 Beyond exhibitions, opa projects is a place for dialogue.
 Through exclusive dinners and regular events, the gallery brings together